James Douglas (businessman)

-James Walter Douglas (4 November 1837 – 25 June 1918) was a Canadian born mining engineer and businessman who introduced a number of metallurgical innovations in copper mining and amassed a fortune through the copper mining industry of Bisbee, Arizona Territory and Sonora before and after the turn of the 20th century.
+James Walter Douglas (4 November 1837 – 25 June 1918) was a British North America born mining engineer and businessman who introduced a number of metallurgical innovations in copper mining and amassed a fortune through the copper mining industry of Bisbee, Arizona Territory, and Sonora before and after the turn of the 20th century.

 Life

-James Walter Douglas Jr. was born in Quebec City, Quebec on 4 November 1837.
-His father James Douglas Sr., a native of Scotland, was an eminent surgeon and manager of the Beauport Lunatic Asylum.
+James Walter Douglas Jr. was born in Quebec City, Lower Canada, on 4 November 1837.
+His father James Douglas Sr., a native of Scotland, was a surgeon and manager of the Beauport Lunatic Asylum.
 His mother, Elizabeth Ferguson, was also a native of Scotland.
-James Douglas graduated from Queen’s College, Kingston, Upper Canada in 1858 and continued his studies at the University of Edinburgh.
+James Douglas graduated from Queen's College, Kingston, Province of Canada in 1858 and continued his studies at the University of Edinburgh.
 He studied both medicine and theology with the intent of becoming a minister but was never ordained.
-For several years he served as professor of chemistry at Morrin College, Quebec, and in 1864 became managing director of the Harvey Hill Copper Company in Quebec.
+For several years he served as professor of chemistry at Morrin College, Province of Canada, and in 1864 became managing director of the Harvey Hill Copper Company in the Province of Canada.
 In 1875, he moved to the United States to take charge of the copper works at Phoenixville, Pennsylvania.